robotics-upo/OCELLIMAV-Project/geometry_approach/README.md

 ## Compilation
 In order to build the package, git clone this package (and the nonlinear_optimization) into your *src* directory of your Catkin workspace and compile it by using *catkin_make* as usual.

+## Execution
+The software reads as input an ocelli dataset in ascii mode.
+A couple of examples are included in *./ocelli_optimizer/data*.
+For each image triplet, the system returns the estimated orientation and error.
+Rotations are transformed into rates by multiplying for the camera frame rate.